camille-wilkens/azure_machine_learning/README.md

   RandomParameterSampling supports continous and discrete hyperparamters.
 It is also less resource intensive and time consuming.

 **Benefits of the early stopping policy chosen:**
-  Bandit Policy is less resource intensive and time consuming.
-If a run's performance is outside the best run's performance metrics, if additional runs are outside the evaluation_interval and slack_factor, the run is early terminated -- saving time and resources.
+  Bandit Policy is also less resource intensive and time consuming.

+  If a run's performance is outside the best run's slack_factor, the run is early terminated -- saving time and resources.

 ## AutoML<a name="automl"></a>
 * Download the dataset [Data](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) and convert into   TabularDatasetFactory dataset.